fontanellif/vagrant_ntopng/README.md

 ###Shared directory

 After the vagrant up, you will find the ``trunk`` directory inside the cloned directory.
+This direcotory contains the ntopng source code.